French Income Tax

 FRENCH SOCIAL TAXES

 In addition to Income Tax, French residents must also pay CSG, CRDS and Prélèvement Social on worldwide income and gains.
-Macron is increasing the overall social taxes rate from 15.5% to 17.2%.
+Macron has raised the overall social taxes rate from 15.5% to 17.2%.
 For French residents with signficant financial income, this increase will generally be more than compensated for by the new flat tax mentioned above.

 Those with French property income rather than financial income will unfortunately pay the full increase.